jotruebl/jotruebl.github.io/_posts/2020-12-22-surfsense.md

 # Problem #2: Making Accurate Surf Forecasts is Expensive (both computationally and financially)

 There are three obvious routes to improving surf forecasts:
-1) make a better model
+1. make a better model
-2) forget the models and simply put cameras everywhere
+2. forget the models and simply put cameras everywhere
-3) employ experts who can use model output to make detailed forecasts
+3. employ experts who can use model output to make detailed forecasts

 Regarding option 1: It's not that we don't know how to make better forecasts.
 Rather, the issue is that its too computationally expensive to run a model that solves all the shallow water physical interactions at a resolution that's sufficient to give good surf forecasts.
-While there are some near-shore models such as the SWAN Model, they are still somewhat experimental and computationally expensive. (https://www.whoi.edu/science/AOPE/dept/Publications/107.pdf)
+[While there are some near-shore models](http://stream1.cmatc.cn/pub/comet/MarineMeteorologyOceans/NearshoreWaveModeling/comet/oceans/nearshore_wave_models/print.htm#page_2.1.0) such as [the SWAN Model](https://www.whoi.edu/science/AOPE/dept/Publications/107.pdf), they are still somewhat experimental and remain too computationally expensive.

 Option 2 is already implemented by many forecast services.
 Surfline and MSW have cameras set up in the more popular surf spots which users can view online at any time (after paying a membership fee, of course).
 This certainly improves the problem of giving an accurate surf report (although it does nothing to improve forecasts), but comes with its own suite of issues including angry locals who want to keep their spot secret (more on this later), and the fact that maintening the necessary ifnrastructure for hundreds of cameras along the coast is expensive.